subinjoshua/Hangman/README.md

 # Hangman
-<p>Basic Hangman game,the word-to-guess pre exisits in code.
+<p>Hangman game written in Python3.
 This program is to demonstrate my python skills after 3 weeks of learning python.</p>
 ## Hangman_1
 <p> Basic Hangman game,the word-to-guess pre exisits in code. </p>
 ## Hangman_2